bytecodealliance/wasm-micro-runtime/README.md

 ## Build WAMR with customized application library

-In general when you build a WAMR version for a specific project, you probably will create additional APIs for the applications.
-The APIs can be expansion or modification to the standard WAMR application library.
+In general when you build a WAMR version for a specific project, you probably will create additional API's for the applications.
+The API's can be expansion or modification to the standard WAMR application library.

-The extended application library should be created in the folder {repo-root}/core/iwasm/lib/app-lib.
+The extended application library should be created in the folder [core/iwasm/lib/app-libs](./core/iwasm/lib/app-libs/).
 See the [doc/export_native_api.md](./doc/export_native_api.md) for the details.